DevDecoder/DynamicXml/README.md

 ## Properties

-When you request a property from the dynamic it looks for the following (in order):
+When you request a property, e.g. `address.Name` from the dynamic `address` it looks for `Name` in the following order:

-1. The first **Attribute** with a [local name](https://docs.microsoft.com/en-us/dotnet/api/system.xml.linq.xname.localname?view=net-6.0) that matches.
+1. The first **Attribute** with a [local name](https://docs.microsoft.com/en-us/dotnet/api/system.xml.linq.xname.localname?view=net-6.0) that matches, in which case the result is a dynamic `XAttribute`.
-2. The first child **Element** with a [local name](https://docs.microsoft.com/en-us/dotnet/api/system.xml.linq.xname.localname?view=net-6.0) that matches.
+2. The first child **Element** with a [local name](https://docs.microsoft.com/en-us/dotnet/api/system.xml.linq.xname.localname?view=net-6.0) that matches, in which case the result is a dynamic `XElement`.
-3. Any field/property on the `XObject` that matches.
+3. Any field/property on the underlying `XObject` that matches, in which case the result is the same type as that property.

-If it doesn't find any of the above, then the result depends on the `PropertyResultIfNotFound` option.
+If it doesn't find any of the above, then the result depends on the `PropertyResultIfNotFound` option, but, by default is `null`.
+This means that searching for a missing attribute/element doesn't throw an exception by default.

 ## Methods